uvarc/rc-website/content/post/scratch-updates.md

 draft = false
 tags = ["maintenance","storage","scratch"]
 categories = ["feature"]
-summary = "As part of the September 2019 maintenance for Rivanna, the Research Computing team will replace the `/scratch` file system with new, faster hardware."
+summary = "As part of the September 2019 maintenance for Rivanna, the Research Computing team replaced the `/scratch` file system with new, faster hardware."
 +++

 {{% callout %}}
-As part of the [September 2019 maintenance](/maintenance/) for Rivanna, the Research Computing team will replace the `/scratch` file system with new, faster hardware.
+As part of the September 2019 maintenance for Rivanna, the Research Computing team replaced the `/scratch` file system with newer hardware.

-Research Computing systems engineers will transfer your files that are no older than 90 days from your current `/scratch` folder to the new file system.
+The Research Computing systems engineers did transfer files that were no older than 90 days to the new system.
+If you are missing files, you will be able to retrieve them until the next maintenance (planned for December 2019).

 As a reminder, `/scratch` is temporary storage and **files older than 90 days are subject to purging**.
 {{% /callout %}}